ahadjithoma/andreasBot/README.md

 5. Set APIAI_TOKEN=(Client access token).
 For the token, check the screenshot bellow
 ![Screenshot](readme_files/dialogflow_token.png)

+### Standup Meetings - Daily Reports

+Hubot provides a descent way for users to post reports to a common slack channel.
+These reports can be sent in a CSV format via email.
+For that reason, hubot must:
+* Own an email account (tested on outlook and gmail)
+* (optional) Know a preconfigured email address to send the reports.

+Set these env variabes:

+    HUBOT_EMAIL=(Hubot's email account. e.g. hubot@outlook.com)
+    HUBOT_EMAIL_PASS=(Hubot's email account password)
+    STANDUPS_EMAIL=(a preconfigure email for sending standups reports)

 ##  Scripting
 First, read the full Hubot Framework [Scripting Documentation](https://hubot.github.com/docs/scripting/)